 The presence of minerals in bee pollen is the soil and the pollen gathered from flowers.
 In bee bread the nectar of the flowers is also added, and this is a relevant source of minerals.

-– vitamins.
 While we have plenty of data on the presence of vitamins in bee pollen, even found in rich numbers, the available literature on bee bread has scarce info on their presence in bee bread.
-There are no mention on its content in various fat- and water-soluble vitamins; after an exhaustive search for vitamin values, only levels of tocopherol and vitamin C have been documented.
+There is no mention of its content in various fat- and water-soluble vitamins; after an exhaustive search for vitamin values, only levels of tocopherol and vitamin C have been documented.

 total phenolic content (mg of GAE/g) ranges from 2.53 to 13.75;